 What I learned from all of this is that things are never quite like how we imagine it.
 I try not to worry, but sometimes we just can’t help it.
 An Ecuadorian friend of mine who lives in New York told me “Guayaquil?
 Dangerous? pleeeease!
 New York is way worse!”
 My friend there is not wrong, New York can be crazy.
 I guess what makes it scarier is the fact that it’s somewhere foreign to us.
 I think it’s important to be as cautious as possible: definitely, stay safe and take care, but sometimes our own worries and the way we imagine things cause us more internal anxiety than the actual situation.
 Guayaquil is like any other large city in the world.
 Large cities are intimidating to people who are from smaller cities or villages.
 Yes, take care and be safe, stick to friends who know their way and you’ll have a great time!

 Next up, our stay in Ballenita and La Libertad, then the adventures of Isla Puna and Valdivia.
 Okay, so there are about three, maaaybe four posts left (or maybe five… I don’t know yet).
 Thank you for being patient.
-This trip meant a lot to me and while we are all stuck in our homes, It’s felt like such an adventure to recall it!
+This trip meant a lot to me and while we are all stuck in our homes, it has felt like such an adventure to recall it!